TheoAcker12/grav-tutorial/pages/02.base-tutorial/04.content/02.media/docs.md

 ![image in media box](added-media.png)

 Since the image I chose is rather dark, it does not make sense to pair it with dark text.
 Fortunately, if we go back to the _Blog Config_ tab there is a Hero Section which deals with this type of image and text combination.
 If you chose a dark picture like I did, you will want to do add the Hero Class _text-light_ as well.
+We can also explicitly set the image we added as the hero image to be used by the template, although it should automatically use the first image it finds.

 ![blog config hero section](hero-image-settings.png)